kworam/ProcScript/README.md

 Proc call stacks
 --------------------

-The first Proc Instance in a call chain is called the root Proc.
+The first Proc Instance in a call stack is called the root Proc.
 When a root Proc runs, ProcScript allocates a virtual *thread* for that root Proc and its descendant (callee) Procs.

 You can dump the call stack from any Proc Instance in a thread with this function: